ibnuda/fpmortals/manuscript/complete.md

   ): F[Int] = shadow(E, S) { (E, S) => ...
 ~~~~~~~~

-or we could shadow just one `Monad`, leaving the other one to provide our syntax
-and to be available for when we call out to other methods

 bila kita dapat melakukan pembayangan hanya satu monad saja, atau dengan kata
 lain menyerahkan sintaks pada monad lain, dan baru menghapus pembayangan tersebut
 saat aljabar ini dipanggil oleh metoda lain